carlosfrias/apigee-hybrid-deployment/README.md

 # Apigee hybrid Deployment Workspace

-This intent of this project is to create a workspace from which to deploy an Apigee hybrid instance.
+This intent of this project is to create a portable workspace from which to deploy an Apigee hybrid instance.
 This workspace can be used to quickly deploy a working hybrid instance or to roll back portions of the build so that configuration changes can be